Georgian uprising on Texel

 The Georgian uprising on Texel (Opstand der Georgiërs) (5 April 1945 – 20 May 1945) was an insurrection by the 882nd Infantry Battalion Königin Tamara (Queen Tamar or Tamara) of the Georgian Legion of the German Army stationed on the German-occupied Dutch island of Texel (pronounced Tessel in Dutch, and Texel in English, Frisian, and German).
 The battalion was made up of 800 Georgians and 400 Germans, with mainly German officers.
-It was one of the last battles in the European theater.
+It was one of the last battles in the European theatre.

 Background

-The heavily fortified island was part of the German Atlantic Wall system of defense.
+The heavily fortified island was part of the German Atlantic Wall system of defence.
 However, after the Allied landings in Normandy it was relegated to relative insignificance.
 The men of the rebellious battalion were former Red Army soldiers from the Georgian Soviet Socialist Republic captured on the Eastern front.
 They had been given a choice: the captured soldiers could choose either to remain in the prisoner of war camps, which would have meant abuse, starvation, and very possibly death, or to serve in the German military and be allowed a degree of freedom.
-The battalion was formed of men who chose the latter option.
+The Germans also promised that Georgia would regain its independence from the Soviet Union following a German victory.
+The battalion was formed of men who chose to accept the German offer.
 Anti-communist émigrés living in Western Europe also joined these units, such as the Georgian Legion.

 The battalion had been formed at Kruszyna near Radom in occupied Poland in June 1943 and was used initially to fight partisans.
-On 24 August 1943 it was ordered to the West to relieve troops of the Indische Freiwilligen-Legion Regiment 950.
+On 24 August 1943 it was ordered to the West to relieve troops of the Indian Legion.
 The battalion arrived at Zandvoort in the Netherlands on 30 August.
 From September 1943 to early February 1945 it was stationed at Zandvoort as part of the "Unterabschnitt Zandvoort".
 On 6 February 1945, the battalion was posted to Subsection Texel.
-Preparations then started in late March 1945 for the transfer of several companies of the Georgian battalion to the Dutch mainland to oppose Allied advances, triggering the rebellion.
+As it became obvious that Germany was going to lose the war, the Georgians became worried over their potential fates should they return to the Soviet Union as traitors.
+Soviet collaborators were subjected to forced repatriation under the terms of the Yalta Conference.
+This was often followed by incarceration and banishment and, for officers, execution.
+The primary motivation of the uprising was to ensure that the Georgians could present themselves as anti-Nazi fighters rather than collaborators at the war's end and thus escape punishment for treason.
+Second Lieutenant Shalva Loladze began planning a mutiny which would be executed together with the Dutch resistance as soon as the time was deemed right.
+In late March 1945, preparations began for the transfer of several companies of the Georgian battalion to the Dutch mainland to oppose Allied advances, triggering the rebellion.